tonyekim/oi-web-dev-assessment/README.md

 # Description

-You have been tasked with building a custom CMS for an blog website.
+You have been tasked with building a custom CMS for a blog website.
 The CMS should allow users to create, edit, and publish blog posts, as well as manage categories, and review comments. you are to build the frontend of the ecommerce website using React, build the backend CMS and integrate it with the frontend using a suitable API.

 TASKS